2023 Ontario Income Tax Calculator

 Self-Employment Income

-Your self-employment revenue is part of your total income, greatly influencing your tax calculations.
-This includes all operational profits and contract-based earnings.
-For instance, if you operate a home-based bakery, your net profit constitutes your self-employment income.
+Your self-employment income is part of your total earnings.
+It plays a big role in how you calculate your taxes.
+This includes all profits and money from contracts.
+For example, if you run a bakery from home, your profit counts as self-employment income.

 RRSP Deduction

-Opting for a Registered Retirement Savings Plan (RRSP) deduction can provide substantial tax relief.
-The amount you invest in RRSPs directly reduces your taxable income.
-For example, if you invest $5,000 in an RRSP, this amount is deducted from your taxable income.
+Choosing to use a Registered Retirement Savings Plan (RRSP) deduction can help you save a lot on taxes.
+The money you put in RRSPs lowers your taxable income.
+For example, if you invest $5,000 in an RRSP, that amount comes off your taxable income.

 Capital Gains

-Capital gains also affect Ontario income tax calculations.
-They represent profits from selling capital assets like real estate or stocks.
-For example, selling a property at a higher price than its purchase cost results in a capital gain.
+Capital gains also change how we calculate Ontario income tax.
+They are the profits made from selling things like real estate or stocks.
+For example, if you sell a property for more than what you paid for it, that is a capital gain.

 Eligible Dividends